SylvainMontagny/stm32wl-compiler-webApp/README.md

     image: montagny/arm-compiler:1.0 # Image used for compilation
     deploy:
       replicas: 0

 volumes:
   shared-vol:
     name: "shared-vol"
 ```
-It is an **Express.js server** that let allow us to create an API for the compilation.
+It is an **Express.js server** that let allow us to create an API for the compilation.\
+The image of the webapp is automatically built on *docker-compose up* based on the repo files.\

 We need to pass the Docker volume **shared-vol** to facilitate data exchange between containers.
 This volume will automatically be created thanks to the three last lines.
 The STM32WL-standalone compiler is passed as a volume so we can copy its content for compilation.